SoshJam/Bulletinator/README.md

   - Links
   - Embedded YouTube videos
   - Links to sub-boards
+  - Todo lists
+  - Lists of these cards
-- Users can drag and drop cards
+- Users can drag and drop cards to move them around, and click on them to edit them.
 - When a board is modified it will automatically be saved to the database.

 ## Project Information